 The Turkish Competition Authority (TCA) must be notified of concentrations between undertakings that will lead to a lasting change of control and that exceed certain turnover thresholds.
 'Control', which could be acquired on a de jure or de facto basis, is defined as the possibility of exercising decisive influence on an undertaking through rights, agreements or any other means.
-Recently the TCA amended its merger legislation and the turnover thresholds have been modified.
-In fact, on 4 March 2022, the TCA issued the Communiqué No. 2022/2 which modified the Communiqué No. 2010/4.
-With the introduction of the Communiqué No. 2022/2, the new thresholds are as follows:
+The TCA amended its merger legislation and the turnover thresholds have been modified.
+In fact, on 4 March 2022, the TCA issued Communiqué No. 2022/2, which modified Communiqué No. 2010/4.
+With the introduction of Communiqué No. 2022/2, the new thresholds are as follows:

-- the aggregate Turkish turnover of the transaction parties exceeding 750 million Turkish lira and the Turkish turnover of at least two of the transaction parties each exceeding 250 million Turkish lira; or - the asset or business subject to acquisition in acquisition transactions, and at least one of the parties of the transaction in merger transactions have a turnover in Turkey exceeding 250 million Turkish lira and the other party of the transactions has a global turnover exceeding three billion Turkish lira.
+- the aggregate Turkish turnover of the transaction parties exceeding 750 million Turkish liras and the Turkish turnover of at least two of the transaction parties each exceeding 250 million Turkish liras; or - the asset or business subject to acquisition in acquisition transactions, and at least one of the parties of the transaction in merger transactions has a turnover in Türkiye exceeding 250 million Turkish liras and the other party of the transactions has a global turnover exceeding 3 billion Turkish liras.

-In addition to the new thresholds the TCA introduced an exception to these notification thresholds for the acquisitions of 'technology undertakings' according to which 'the TRY 250 million thresholds that are mentioned under (a) and (b) in the first paragraph, is not applicable in the acquisitions of technology undertakings that (i) are active or (ii) have R&D activities, in the Turkish geographic market or (iii) that provide services to customers in Turkey'.
+In addition to the new thresholds, the TCA introduced an exception to these notification thresholds for the acquisitions of 'technology undertakings', according to which:

+the 250 million Turkish liras thresholds that are mentioned under (a) and (b) in the first paragraph, is not applicable in the acquisitions of technology undertakings that (i) are active or (ii) have R&D activities, in the Turkish geographic market or (iii) that provide services to customers in Turkey.

 Technology undertakings are defined as undertakings active in areas of digital platforms, software and gaming software, financial technologies, biotechnology, pharmacology, agrochemicals and health technologies.
-Since the article specifically refers to the '250 million thresholds', for the transaction to be notifiable, we are of the opinion that the turnover of the acquirer will be checked to see whether it exceeds the '750 million Turkish turnover' threshold in (a) or the '3 billion global turnover' threshold in (b).
+Since the article specifically refers to the '250 million threshold', for the transaction to be notifiable, we are of the opinion that the turnover of the acquirer will be checked to see whether it exceeds the '750 million Turkish liras turnover' threshold in (a) or the '3 billion Turkish liras global turnover' threshold in (b).